 One of the major causes of deforestation in Uganda is the use of biomass for domestic and institutional cooking.
-About 92% of Ugandans rely on solid fuels for cooking, typically charcoal or wood for urban dwellers, and wood for rural households1.
-A series of surveys held in 2013 at the national level in Uganda concluded that the most common domestic cooking devices are the traditional unimproved models of charcoal and wood stoves, such as three-stone wood fires and traditional metal charcoal stoves.
+About 95% of Ugandans rely on solid fuels for cooking, typically charcoal or wood for urban dwellers, and wood for rural households1.
+A series of surveys held in 2013 at the national level in Uganda concluded that the most common domestic cooking devices are the traditional unimproved models of charcoal and wood stoves, such as three-stone cook stoves using wood, fires and traditional metal charcoal stoves.